adotsch/datasets/taxi/README.md

 ## Q&A

+### How to re-bould the HDB?

+Just delete _db_ and your segment folders, run _q init.q_ again, move all the CSVs into the _watch_ folder and start _q build.q -s N_, where N is the max thread num that makes sense.

 ### How long does it take the build the HDB?

 Depends on your CPU and HDD/SSD.
 It builds in about 2h on my machine (AMD Ryzen 5 2600 Six-Core Processor, 3.4GHz, 16 GB RAM, 1TB Toshiba HDD).